Table of Contents

 ‘On October 11, the National Oceanic and Atmospheric Administration stated total losses would be more than $50 billion, likely making Ian the costliest hurricane in Florida’s history.’

-Governments need to work fast for people to be rescued, affected energy lines to be restored and housing to be made available for those that have lost it.
+Governments need to work fast to rescue people.
+Affected energy lines need to be restored and housing to be made available for those that have lost it.

-Now people were very surprised at how quickly we were capturing, processing, and publishing.
-All the imagery that we were collecting because we basically be the the next morning,
+Now people were very surprised at how quickly we were capturing, processing, and publishing the data.
+All the imagery that we collected was published by basically the next morning,

 Dylan Faraone, Technical Director at Site Tour 360